UPDATED: 24th July 2018

-Temporary timetables will soon come into play for all train services to and from Derby as work takes place at Derby Station between Sunday 22nd July and Sunday 7th October to allow for major track and signalling work.
+Temporary timetables are now in play for all train services to and from Derby as work takes place at Derby Station between Sunday 22nd July and Sunday 7th October, to allow for major track and signalling work.

 The work is part of a £200 million scheme of improvements that will make the station more efficient, and offer improved, and quicker services between Sheffield, Derby, Nottingham and London.
 Included in the improvements are a new 320-metre platform, new track and new signalling.